evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

 - Visit the [collection deployment inscription](https://ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0).
 - To retrieve results, you can either:
   - Query a single block via an [Ordinals Explorer](https://ordinals.com/), or
-  - Run a script to construct a local index covering all blocks or a specified range.
+  - Run the [Indexing Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/Perpetual%20Distribution/scripts/indexing-script.py) to construct a local index covering all blocks or a specified range.

 ---